Azure/Industrial-IoT/docs/services/howto-use-postman.md

 5. Test your connectivity with the Microservices by running the request named 'GET Applications'.
     - This should fire a GET request with the inherited auth token.
 It should return a 200 OK with the list of applications.

+  > Note your token will expire regularly.
+If you get an authentication error during any of the calls, just repeat the process to refresh your token.
+All of the requests in the Postman collection inherit the same Auth.

 ## Exercise 1